-Our liquidity needs arise primarily from capital investments, working capital requirements and payments on indebtedness under the sixth amended and restated senior credit agreement, described below.
+Our liquidity needs arise primarily from capital investments, working capital requirements and payments on indebtedness under the seventh amended and restated senior credit agreement, described below.
 We have historically met these liquidity requirements with funds generated from operations and borrowings under our revolving credit facility.
-In addition, we have historically used term borrowings, including borrowings under the sixth amended and restated senior credit agreement, and borrowings under separate loan facilities, in the case of real property purchases, to finance our acquisitions.
+In addition, we have historically used term borrowings, including borrowings under the seventh amended and restated senior credit agreement, to finance our acquisitions.
 We also have the ability to raise funds through the sale of stock or we may issue debt through a private placement or public offering.

-As a result of the COVID-19 pandemic, we experienced lower sales in 2020.
-On April 17, 2020 we amended our senior credit agreement to suspend our required leverage ratios for up to four quarters.
-We continued to have certain minimum liquidity and fixed charge coverage ratio requirements.
-On November 20, 2020, we entered into a third amendment under our senior credit agreement to lower the applicable margin on loans and lower the interest floor on Eurocurrency loans agreed upon in April 2020.
-On April 15, 2021, we terminated the suspension period, thus reinstating our required leverage ratios.
-Management believes that cash flow from operations, including cash and cash equivalents on hand and available borrowing capacity under our revolving credit facility, will be adequate to meet our liquidity needs for the foreseeable future.
+Management believes that cash flow from operations, including cash and cash equivalents on hand and available borrowing capacity under our seventh amended and restated senior credit agreement, will be adequate to meet our anticipated operating working capital requirements, debt service, funding of capital expenditures, dividend payments and common stock repurchases in the foreseeable future.
 We continue to monitor our spending and expenses in light of our expectation that our revenues will continue to be impacted by the pandemic.
 While the results of operations support continued recovery, there remains uncertainty in the financial markets related to the COVID-19 pandemic which may have an impact on the demand for post-pandemic surgery levels that are difficult to predict.
 If the downturn is more severe and prolonged than we currently expect, we may need to take further steps to reduce our costs, or to refinance our debt.